DovLozys/383-weather-hackathon/README.md

    npm install
    ```

-5. [Register an account at OpenWeather](https://openweathermap.org/) and generate an API key.
-You can find the API key in my API key section of the website.
+5. [Register an account at OpenWeather](https://openweathermap.org/) and generate an API key for your account.
 6. Create an `.env` file in the root of the project
 7. Include the following environment variables in the `.env` file: